script-fu/script-fu.github.io/_posts/2023-04-19-ExpandCollapse.md

 The plug-in should appear in the "Layer/Stack" menu.

 To download [**expand-collapse.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/expand-collapse/expand-collapse.scm)
-...follow the link, right click the page, Save as expand-collapse.scm, in a folder called expand-collapse, in a Gimp plug-ins location.
+...follow the link, right click the page, Save as expand-collapse.scm, in a folder called expand-collapse, in a GIMP plug-ins location.
 In Linux, set the file to be executable.